kristoff-it/zine-ssg.io/content/docs/index.md

 While the structure is indeed different, both `post.shtml` and `home.shtml` share a lot of common boilerplate that can be collected into a single template by leveraging SuperHTML template extension features.

-You now know enough about Zine to read the remaining documentation pages.
+**You now know enough about Zine to read the remaining documentation pages.**

 ## Next Steps

 Start with [Scripty Basics]($link.page('docs/scripty')) to learn how expression syntax works, then circle back to [the top of this page](#) to read the other documentation pages.

+See the [Community page](/community/) to join our community.